jameslombard/finfacts/README.md

 # Finfacts

-Project for ingesting a PDF bank statment into excel format for analysis.
+Python Project for ingesting a PDF bank statment into excel format for analysis.

+## Pre-requisites